SGSSGene/fmindex-collection/README.md

 see [OccTables](doc/OccTables.png) for more details on their structure

 ### Runtimes
-This is run over the first 1GB of the humangenome.
-Applied a search with k=3 editdistance, using the ng12, applying 40'000queries (inkluding reverse complements) each length of 100 base pairs.
+This is run over the first 1GB of the human genome.
+Applied a search with k=3 edit distance, using the ng12, applying 40'000queries (including reverse complements) each length of 100 base pairs.

 | Name                             | bits   | runtime in s |
 |----------------------------------|--------|--------------|